 5 – Patterns – Kite Patterns

 I printed these pattern strips and gave my Three some colorful kite squares.
 Together we worked at matching the patterns.
 The idea of even a simple ABAB pattern hasn’t “clicked” with him yet, so this was a great introduction.
 I recommend this type of activity if your little one isn’t quite ready to complete his own patterns.
-You can get this and other kite printables from 2 Teaching Mommies.

 6 – Addition – Kite Roll & Cover